microsoft/react-native-windows/.github/pull_request_template.md

 ## Description

 ### Type of Change
-_Select all that apply._
+_Erase all that don't apply._
-- [ ] Bug fix (non-breaking change which fixes an issue)
+- Bug fix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
+- New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] This change requires a documentation update
+- This change requires a documentation update

 ### Why
 What is the motivation for this change?
 Add a few sentences describing the context and overall goals of the pull request's commits.